alegarciadelrio/kubernetes/nginx-with-service/README.md

 # Basic Kubernetes Deployment

 ## Documentation
-Learn how to get started with Font Awesome and then dive deeper into other advanced topics.
 This deployment creates 6 pods with 1 service attached as NodePort.
 Ideally for local testing purposes.

 ### 1-webapp-hello-v1.yaml
 It does the nginx pod deployment.